signmeup/signmeup/README.md

 ## Contributing

 Contributions are welcome from one and all.
-Please read the Wiki to get set up.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) to get set up.
 For questions, please email signmeup-dev@lists.cs.brown.edu.

 ## Credits